-This is the enclosed porch at our new house in the Catskills:
+Above is the enclosed porch at our new cottage in the Catskills.

 (Non-essential tangent: I can’t say ‘Poconos’ without thinking ‘Kokomo’ and getting an immediate late-80’s/Beach Boys earworm.
 Which is part of the reason why I keep saying ‘Catskills.’)

 ANYWAY.
 Enclosed porch.
-Apart from our plans for a zipline and a self-cleaning swimming pond and the writer’s studio/guest cottage, the enclosed porch represents my most cherished ambition for this house.
+Apart from our plans for a zipline and a self-cleaning swimming pond and the writer’s studio/guest cottage (think big, y’all), the enclosed porch represents my most cherished ambition for this house.
 It is a sleeping porch, and it is adorable.
 You can hear crickets when you sit out there.
 You can watch deer.
 I love it madly.